Hausdorff dimension in graph matchbox manifolds: Pseudogroup action on the space of pointed trees

-\begin{remark} {\rm In Definition \ref{defn-ballmetric} finite subgraphs of $\cG_n$ were excluded from consideration for the following reason.
-Any finite subgraph $\cG_n$ is an isolated point with respect to the ball metric $d_n$, and no interesting dynamics would happen on these isolated points. } \end{remark}
+\begin{remark} {\rm In Definition \ref{defn-ballmetric} finite subgraphs of $\cG_n$ were excluded from consideration, since any finite subgraph $\cG_n$ is an isolated point with respect to the ball metric $d_n$, and no interesting dynamics would happen on these isolated points. } \end{remark}